mtford90/siesta/docs/docs.md

 ### Step 5: Install the collection

 Before we can use our collection we need to install it.
-If the storage module is in use then this ensures that indexes are installed and the database is setup among other things.
+This will configure the descriptors and mappings, hooking up any relationships and will return an error if anything is incorrect with the declarations.

 ```javascript
 collection.install(function (err) {